-In 2010, Grumman 78 became the city’s first food truck when it began selling its take on Mexican street food out of a set of wheels purchased on Kijiji for $3,500.
+In 2010, Grumman 78 became the city’s first food truck when it began selling its take on Mexican street food from a set of wheels purchased on Kijiji for $3,500.
 Cerf is vice-president and co-founder of the Quebec Food Truck Association, where she lobbied the city to loosen regulations on mobile eateries for years, including this summer in the wake of the pandemic.

 Along with the farewell message was a video titled “Un soir a Montreal,” which chronicles how the restaurant adapted to the events of the last seven months, including launching an online sales platform and a takeout menu of taco kits.

-But “see you soon” may be more fitting than good-bye in this instance: The statement projects some muted optimism, hinting that Montrealers may see the Grumman team again — “possibly on another adventure?”
+But “see you soon” may be more fitting than goodbye in this instance: The statement projects some muted optimism, hinting that Montrealers may see the Grumman team again — “possibly on another adventure?”